Hoppa till innehål

 2013

-2019 to 2023
+2019 to 2026a PDF Archive

-The 2019 to 2023b release documentation PDFs are below.
-All of this information (and more) is also accessible from the online help in Thermo-Calc for each specific release.
+The 2019 to 2026a release documentation PDFs are below.
+All of this information (and more) is also accessible from the web-based online help in Thermo-Calc for each specific release.
 To access it, in Thermo-Calc press F1 or go to Help > Online help.
 The content in the help corresponds to the version of the Thermo-Calc installed.

 Thermo-Calc